 Small businesses generally have more difficulty competing with large corporations in luring clientele because they have modest marketing budgets, if they have one at all.
 This does not mean, however, that SMEs do not have the capacity to grab a share of the market.

 Providing quality services and products cannot be overemphasized.
 Customers will never say no to good quality.
 In fact, customers come back and stay because of good quality products and services.
 We have previously mentioned that customer service, not discounts, is the key to boosting sales.
+Moreover, quality service stems from a happy workforce, that are paid fairly and equitably.

 “Small business owners should uphold a passion for quality and service to reinforce their reputation in the community,” according to Council of Small Business Organisations Australia (COSBOA) Chief Executive Peter Strong.